The Creation Station is open during regular library hours: Monday through Thursday from 9 a.m. to 7 p.m. and Friday and Saturday from 9 a.m. to 5 p.m.

 What does the Creation Station cost to use?

 The Creation Station equipment is free to use.
 Some materials will be available for purchase to use with specific equipment in order to maintain the integrity of the machinery.
-See the Equipment page for more information.
+See the Equipment section above for more information.

 Can I reserve the equipment?